 – Ecuador borders are now open and international flights are now arriving.
 All arrivals to Ecuador must present a negative PCR covid test taken within the last 10 days.
 A further test is required to enter Galapagos and can be obtained in Ecuador.
 We can assist with this and the test will be taken at your hotel, then the result emailed to you.
 Over 90% of the confirmed cases in Ecuador are confined to the two major cities.
 There are very few cases in most other areas of the country and in some regions there are zero cases.

 – Galapagos currently with under 10 active cases with Isabela Island covid free.
 Only 3% of the Galapagos is inhabited, the remaining 97% is protected national park.
 Galapagos has re-opened to international tourists with new safety protocols for flights and cruises in place.
 There will be no quarantine for arrivals to Galapagos, but every arrival will have to present a negative covid test certificate taken within 96 hours before arrival.
 This test will be taken on Ecuador mainland.

-– Infection rate shows a promising downward trend and society is opening up more and more.
-Domestic flights started operating a limited service from 15th July.
-There will be new protocols at the airports.
-Only people flying will be allowed in the terminal and masks will be mandatory.
-Train services to Machu Picchu have resumed with new safety protocols in place.
-New protocols are now in place for the Inca Trail hike to Machu Picchu.
-There will be a new maximum capacity of 75 people per hour.
-This equates to 700 people a day compared to 5000 a day previously!
+– On 1st November Peru opened it’s borders to most of Latin America and some US states as part of a phased re-opening.
+A negative PCR COVID test taken within 72 hours of the flight to Peru will be required for entry.
+A new customs app launched by the government will allow for contact free arrivals.
+Visits to Machu Picchu will be limited to 675 people a day compared to 5000 a day previously!
 Group sizes will be no more than 8 people and they will be staggered throughout the day.
 The most affected regions are northern Peru and the outer districts of Lima.
-The Andes region (where you will find Cusco, Sacred Valley, Machu Picchu, Lake Titicaca) has only seen a very small number of cases.
+The Andes region (where you will find Cusco, Sacred Valley, Machu Picchu, Lake Titicaca) has only seen a relatively small number of cases.